michaelfong2017/Inter-robot-Tracebacks-for-Multi-robot-Map-Merging/README.md

 5. Open the second terminal.
 6.  roslaunch ~/catkin_ws/src/traceback_bringup/launch/test.launch

+# Raw data
+## All raw data are inside doc/ in this repo, including the raw data in the seven experiments.

 ## Change gazebo world
 Under ~/catkin_ws/src/traceback_bringup/launch/gazebo_and_rviz.launch, change the gazebo world as instructed